HTTP API authorization

 To use OAuth 2.0 Bearer tokens issued by another service, provide an RFC 7662-compliant OAuth 2.0 Token Introspection endpoint to your Project using the Set ExternalOAuth update action.

-The Composable Commerce Authorization API calls the endpoint provided to verify the validity of the token, and check the token's scopes.
+The Composable Commerce Authorization API calls the provided endpoint to verify the validity of the token and check the token's scopes.
 The API only accepts its own scopes.
-Any scopes which are not listed in the Scopes section are ignored.
+Any scopes that are not listed in the Scopes section are ignored.

-Some services, especially OpenID Connect implementations, may already provide such an endpoint and may allow embedding permissions specific to Composable Commerce into the scope.
-In other cases, you may have to implement a service specifically to verify the token or create the scope.
+Some services, especially OpenID Connect implementations, might already provide such an endpoint and might allow embedding permissions specific to Composable Commerce into the scope.
+In other cases, you might need to implement a service specifically to verify the token or create the scope.

-Please note that using External OAuth tokens affects performance.
-If the token introspection fails, the whole API call fails.
-If the introspection takes 200 ms to return a result, the whole API call takes 200 ms longer.
+Using external OAuth tokens affects performance.
+If the token introspection fails, the API call fails.
+If the introspection takes 200 ms to return a result, then the API call also takes 200 ms longer to complete.

 External OAuth sequence diagram